 Accordingly, in proposing to charge fees for market data, the Exchange is especially diligent in assessing those fees in a transparent way against its own aggregate costs of providing the related service, and in carefully and transparently assessing the impact on Members-both generally and in relation to other Members-to ensure the fees will not create a financial burden on any participant and will not have an undue impact in particular on smaller Members and competition among Members in general.
 The Exchange does not believe it needs to otherwise address questions about market competition in the context of this filing because the proposed fees are so clearly consistent with the Act based on its Cost Analysis.
-The Exchange also believes that this level of diligence and transparency is called for by the requirements of Section 19(b)(1) under the Act,28 and Rule 19b-4 thereunder,29
+The Exchange also believes that this level of diligence and transparency is called for by the requirements of Section 19(b)(1) under the Act,30 and Rule 19b-4 thereunder,31 with respect to the types of information self-regulatory organizations ("SROs") should provide when filing fee changes, and Section 6(b) of the Act,32 which requires, among other things, that exchange fees be reasonable and equitably allocated,33 not designed to permit unfair discrimination,34 and that they not impose a burden on competition not necessary or appropriate in furtherance of the purposes of the Act.35 This rule change proposal addresses those requirements, and the analysis and data in this section are designed to clearly and comprehensively show how they are met.36